LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ### Behavioral analysis

-As in Experiment 1, listener responses were labeled as “hits” if the button press occurred between 100 and 1000 ms of the onset of “O” stimuli in the target stream, and all other responses were considered “false alarms.”
+As in Experiment 1, listener responses were labeled as “hits” if the button press occurred within a defined temporal response window after the onset of “O” stimuli in the target stream, and all other responses were considered “false alarms.”
+However, unlike Experiment 1, the designated response window for targets and foil items ran from 300 to 1000 ms after the onset of “O” stimuli (in Experiment 1 the window ranged from 100 to 1000 ms).
+This change resulted from a design oversight, in which the placement of target or foil items in both of slots 2 and 3 (on either side of the switch gap) yielded a period of overlap of the response windows for slots 2 and 3 in the short gap trials, in which presses could not be unambiguously attributed.
+However, in Experiment 1 (where response times as fast as 100 ms were allowed) the fastest response time across all subjects was 296 ms, and was the sole instance of a sub-300 ms response.
+Therefore, raising the lower bound on the response time window to 300 ms for Experiment 2 is unlikely to have disqualified any legitimate responses (especially given the more severe signal degradation, which is likely to increase response times relative to Experiment 1), and eliminates the overlap between response slots 2 and 3 on short-gap trials.

-Responses occurring between 100 and 1000 ms after an “O” onset in the masker stream were additionally labeled as “responses to foils.”
-Statistical modeling of sensitivity and reaction time used the same approach as was employed in Experiment 1: predicting probability of button press in each timing slot based on fixed-effect predictors (maintain/switch, 10- or 20-channel vocoder, and short/long mid-trial gap duration), a target/foil/neither indicator variable, and a subject-level random intercept.
+Statistical modeling of sensitivity used the same approach as was employed in Experiment 1: predicting probability of button press in each timing slot based on fixed-effect predictors (maintain/switch, 10- or 20-channel vocoder, and short/long mid-trial gap duration), a target/foil/neither indicator variable, and a subject-level random intercept.
+Statistical modeling of response time also mirrored Experiment 1, in omitting the indicator variable and considering only responses to targets and foils.

 ### Analysis of pupil diameter
 Analysis of pupil diameter was carried out as in Experiment 1: trials epoched